lmsimp/bioc-pRoloc-hyperLOPIT-workflow/bioc-workflow.md

 [fig:app]

-As diplayed in the screenshot in figure [fig:app], the *main* application is designed for exploratory data analysis and is divied into 3 tabs: (1) PCA, (2) Profiles and (3) Table selection.
+As diplayed in the screenshot in figure [fig:app], the *main* application is designed for exploratory data analysis and is divided into 3 tabs: (1) PCA, (2) Profiles and (3) Table selection.
 The default view upon loading is the PCA tab, which features a clickable interface and zoomable PCA plot with an interactive data table for displaying the quantitation information.
 Particular proteins of interest can be highlighted using the text search box.
 There is also an alternate profiles tab for visualisation of the protein profiles, which can be